 - Batman - Where Deadshot debuted.

 - Deadshot - His two solo miniseries.

 - Suicide Squad - Multiple series that revolve around a changing roster of villains who work for the government.
 Deadshot is on most incarnations of the team.
 As of the New 52, Floyd is the team's field leader.

 - Secret Six - Focusing on the adventures of a "family" of villains, with Deadshot as one of the main characters.
-Cancelled with the New 52.
+He's not a member of the New 52 incarnation.

 - Arrow - Deadshot appears as a recurring villain.

 - Smallville - Floyd acts as a hired gun in his debut episode before going on to join the Suicide Squad.